Kids Have the Day Off But You Don’t? Try These Single-Day Camps

 Silver Knights Chess Academy

 When school is closed, kids can spend the day putting their minds to the test at this chess camp (formerly Magnus Chess Academy) in various NoVA locations.
 Campers are divided into groups by skill level, and lessons range from the basics to master games and tactics.
 Students get breaks for fresh air throughout the day.
 Break camps are offered on most public school days off in both Arlington and Fairfax counties.
 Kids can sign up for single-day, multi-day or weeklong sessions.
 Silver Knights also offers camps on snow days and virtual options.
 Dates and locations vary.
-Check the schedule for details.
+Check the schedule for details and prices.

 The T.E.A.
 Center